Footprints (Holly Valance album)

 Footprints is the debut studio album by Australian singer Holly Valance.
 It was released by London Records on 14 October 2002 in the United Kingdom.
 Valance worked with a variety of producers on the album, including Cutfather & Joe, Julian Gallagher, Jem Godfrey, Nellee Hooper, Bill Padley, Richard Stannard, and Phil Thornalley.

 The album was a success in the United Kingdom, where the first single "Kiss Kiss" reached the top position on the singles chart.
 Footprints peaked at number nine on the UK Albums Chart, selling over 100,000 copies and being certified Gold.
 In Valance's home country of Australia, success was similar.
 Footprints reached the top fifteen, sold over 35,000 copies, and was later certified Gold.
 All three of its singles also reached the top 3 on the singles chart.
 Footprints was also successful in Japan, where the album reached number nineteen on the Oricon albums chart and sold 159,606 copies.
 It was later certified Gold.

 Critical reception

 Allmusic rated the album three and a half stars out of five.
 Caroline Sullivan from The Guardian found that Valance's "Kylie impersonation lacks the self-deprecating charm of the original, without which this "project" feels like an ambitious soap starlet chancing her arm.
 Despite producer Nellee Hooper affixing a bit of acoustic gravitas to the likes of "Down Boy," Footprints quickly comes up against Valance's breathy mediocrity.
 That said, the burbling "Naughty Girl" makes it clear that Valance's primary purpose is to disturb impressionable men, making the album a triumph in that respect."

+In 2020, the album was reappraised by Louis Hanson, writing for Pedestrian.
+Hanson praised the album's "nostalgic futurism" and "there was something so fresh about the album’s sound, particularly in the Australian music industry at the time."
+He continued: "To listen to Footprints in 2020 is to experience pure early-2000s pop in all its glory."